Imagine where your business could grow

 The Business Consultancy Project usually follows the process below:

 - Final presentation of results

-Skills the students can bring to your business
+Skills students can bring to your business

-In their first year, each student will have learned the basics of marketing, accounting, HR, operations, quantitative methods and economics.
-In the second year and final years, students will have specialised in different subjects depending on the modules they've chosen to study.
+In their first year, each student will have learned the basics of marketing, accounting, Human Resources, operations, quantitative methods and economics.
+In the second and final years, students will have specialised in different subjects depending on the modules they've chosen to study.

 Students on any of the following courses can take part in the Business Consultancy Project: